zphang/jiant-site/documentation/README.md

 ***How can I do STILTS-style training?***

+For a typical STILTs experiment on top of BERT, GPT, ELMo, or some other supported pre-trained encoder, you can simply start from an effective configuration like [`config/superglue_bert.conf`](https://github.com/nyu-mll/jiant/blob/master/config/superglue-bert.conf) set `pretrain_tasks` to your intermediate task and `target_tasks` to your target task.

-Right now, we only support training in two stages.
+Right now, we only support training in two stages, so if you'd like to do the initial pretrianing stage from scratch, things get more complicated.
 Training in more than two stages is possible, but will require you to divide your training up into multiple runs.
 For instance, assume you want to run multitask training on task set A, and then train on task set B, and finally fine-tune on task set C. You would perform the following:
 - First run: pretrain on task set A
    - pretrain_tasks=“task_a1,task_a2”, target_tasks=“”
 - Second run: load checkpoints, and train on task set B and then C: